 Program or service Executable file Comment CodeMeter Runtime Server C:\Program Files (x86)\CodeMeter\Runtime\bin\Code Meter.exe Necessary.
-CodeMeterFWEx1 C:\Program Files (x86)\CodeMeter\Runtime\bin\Code Meter.exe Necessary. zenon Logic Runtime STRATONRT.exe Only required if the remote computer communicates with zenon Logic Runtime on this computer zenAdminSrv - Administration service zenAdminSrv.exe Not necessary. zenDBSrv - Database service for SQL Server communication zenDBSrv.exe 32 bit Only necessary if distributed engineering is used. zenDBSrv - Database service for SQL Server communication zenDBSrv.exe 64 bit Only necessary if distributed engineering is used. zenLogSrv - Diagnosis server zenLogSrv.exe Only necessary if: This computer is defined as a remote logging server or If access to this computer is required by a remote computer with the Diagnosis Viewer zenNetSrv - Network zenNetSrv.exe 32 bit Only necessary if Runtime
+CodeMeterFWEx1 C:\Program Files (x86)\CodeMeter\Runtime\bin\Code Meter.exe Necessary. zenon Logic Runtime STRATONRT.exe Required if the remote computer communicates with zenon Logic Runtime on this computer zenAdminSrv - Administration service zenAdminSrv.exe Not necessary. zenDBSrv - Database service for SQL Server communication zenDBSrv.exe 32 bit Necessary if distributed engineering is used. zenDBSrv - Database service for SQL Server communication zenDBSrv.exe 64 bit Necessary if distributed engineering is used. zenLogSrv - Diagnosis server zenLogSrv.exe Necessary if: This computer is defined as a remote logging server or If access to this computer is required by a remote computer with the Diagnosis Viewer zenNetSrv - Network communication service zenNetSrv.exe 32 bit Necessary if Runtime is running on this computer

-Program or service Executable file Comment communication service is running on this computer as a Server 1 or Server 2 . zenNetSrv - Network communication service zenNetSrv.exe 64 bit Only necessary if Runtime is running on this computer as a Server 1 or Server 2 . zenon Process Gateway zenProcGateway.exe Only necessary if the zenon Process Gateway is used on this computer.
-ZenSysSrv - Transport service zenSysSrv.exe 32 bit Only necessary if remote transport to this computer is required.
-ZenSysSrv - Transport service zenSysSrv.exe 64 bit Only necessary if remote transport to this computer is required. zenVNCSrv - Remote Desktop Service zenVNCSrv.exe Only required if remote desktop to this computer is required.
+Program or service Executable file Comment as a Server 1 or Server 2 . zenNetSrv - Network communication service zenNetSrv.exe 64 bit Necessary if Runtime is running on this computer as a Server 1 or Server 2 . zenon Process Gateway zenProcGateway.exe Necessary if the zenon Process Gateway is used on this computer.
+ZenSysSrv - Transport service zenSysSrv.exe 32 bit Necessary if remote transport to this computer is required.
+ZenSysSrv - Transport service zenSysSrv.exe 64 bit Necessary if remote transport to this computer is required.